Most Games for Glenelg (1921 to 2022)

 Summary

 Back pocket in Glenelg's 1934 premiership, Griffiths won the Jack Hanley Cup for most consistent player for that unforgettable season.
 According to The Mail newspaper, he was named in Glenelg's best players in 14 out of 20 games that year.
-Consistent and long-serving clubman noted for his dashing rebound.
+He was a consistent and long-serving clubman noted for his dashing rebound.

 Alan Stringer